e3nn/e3nn/INSTALL.md

 pip install torch-geometric
 ```

-See [here](https://github.com/rusty1s/pytorch_geometric#installation) to get cuda support or newer versions, they are all compatible with e3nn-core.
+See [here](https://github.com/rusty1s/pytorch_geometric#installation) to get cuda support or newer versions.

-## e3nn-core
+## e3nn

 For now the library is pure python, therefore the installation precedure is very simple:

 ```
-python setup.py install
+pip install e3nn
 ```

-or
+or clone the main branch and execute

 ```
 python setup.py develop
 ```

-We plan to incude (optional to build) home-made cuda kernels to accelerate the bottleneck operations.